Certified Holistic Nutritional Consultant (CHNC), Canadian School of Natural Nutrition (Graduated with Honors)

 I don't believe that there is one diet that is right for everyone at anytime.
 I don't believe that we should force ourselves into cookie-cutter shapes.
 It's an unkind violence.
 Therefore, I work with each client very individually, rather than offering a one and for all pre-made diet that is applied to everyone.
 I don't believe in calorie counting and dieting.
 I do believe in the innate wisdom of the body that can guide us if we're ready to listen.
 Band-aids only last so long and can do only so much.
 If we're longing for true healing, we need to be ready to face what's underneath, that's creating the issue in the first place, and take real care.
 "The cave you fear to enter holds the treasure you seek."
 (Joseph Campbell)

-The Heart-Food Way is genuine, flexible, kind, compassionate, intuitive, inclusive, wholesome and it works naturally.
-If reading this brings forth an inner response in you and you feel drawn to connect, please don't be shy and reach out.
+The Heart-Food Way is genuine, flexible, kind, compassionate, intuitive, inclusive, wholesome, nourishing and it works naturally.
+If reading this brings forth an inner response in you and you feel drawn to connect and explore, please don't be shy and reach out.

 The journey isn't easy.... but it's simple